PopsicleSnow/OlympusTab/README.md

-# Olympus New Tab Page
+# CosmicOlympus New Tab Page

 Yet another take on a custom new tab page.